Office of Research and Creative Scholarship

 |June 15, 2016||Receipts for product expenditures seeking reimbursement must be turned in to Matthew Finn in Academic Affairs by this date in order to be honored|

 |October 1, 2016||Final progress report due to Elizabeth Demski in the Office of Research and Creative Scholarship|

 - Eligible faculty members can access the online application and instructions through eCampus using their ECNet login.

-By October 1, 2015, following the completion of a funded CAP proposal, the faculty member awardee should provide a summary report of the proposal and its outcomes via e-mail to Elizabeth Demski, who will share the report with the FDRC and the Office of Research and Creative Scholarship that includes the following:
+By October 1, 2015, following the completion of a funded CAP proposal, the faculty member awardee should provide the below report of the proposal and its outcomes via e-mail to Elizabeth Demski, who will share the report with the FDRC and the Office of Research and Creative Scholarship: